Delio Rossi

-Delio Rossi (born 26 January 1960) is an Italian football manager and former footballer who played as a midfielder.
+Delio Rossi (born 26 January 1960) is an Italian football manager and former player.

 Playing career

 Rossi was born in Rimini.
-His playing career was not a bright one, as he reached his top from 1981 to 1983, playing in the Serie B with Foggia, where he spent most of his footballing time.
+A midfielder, his playing career was not a bright one, as he reached his top from 1981 to 1983, playing in the Serie B with Foggia, where he spent most of his footballing time.
 He retired in 1989 after a season with Fidelis Andria in Serie C2.

 Managerial career

 Early years and Serie A debut with Salernitana

 Rossi, a sports science graduate with honours, took his first coaching job in 1990, aged 29, at Torremaggiore in the Promozione league, and immediately won the championship.
 The following year, he joined Foggia as youth coach.
 In 1993, Rossi signed for Salernitana of Serie C1, and led the team to a Serie B promotion.
 After an unlucky comeback to Foggia, and a sixth place in Pescara, Rossi returned to coach Salernitana in 1997, leading the team to its second Serie A promotion in history.
 Rossi guided the team in Serie A as well, but was fired in March 1999 after failing to keep Salernitana out of the relegation zone.